What do you need to get started?

 The other thing that you are paying for when you hire a professional genealogist is their understanding and expertise of the records and the environment within which you wish to discover your ancestors, and where to look next once they have been interpreted.

 Do you do research packages?

 In short, no. I work on an hourly rate, and usually invoice on a daily basis, to allow clients the flexibility to review and direct the research as it progresses.
-(As a help on that, a visit to a repository such as the ScotlandsPeople Centre or the Glasgow Genealogy Centre would usually involve about seven hours of research maximum in a single visit.)
+(As a help on that, a visit to a repository such as the ScotlandsPeople Centre or the Glasgow Genealogy Centre would usually involve about seven hours of research maximum in a single visit, plus write up time.)

 However, for larger projects I can negotiate a longer research schedule, but will not carry out research at a ‘buy-out’ rate, for the simple reason that it is usually not possible to predict where the research will take me, and therefore, impossible to predict what expenses etc are likely to be incurred along the way.

 This really depends on what you wish to find.
 If you wish to trace a family back, for example, from yourself, do you simply wish to know about your immediate forebears (parents, grandparents, great grandparents etc), or do you wish to see more fleshed out family units for each forbear (how many children did they have and what became of them?).
 Are you instead interested in tracing a particular surname line going back, or do you wish to trace all the descendants of a great great grandfather?
 Alternatively, is there a particular brick wall problem which is all that you wish to resolve?
 A dialogue between us up front will establish a course of action and the number of hours that this might entail.
 Invoicing on a daily basis also allows you to further control costs at your end.

 How far can I go back in my ancestry?